ergogen/ergogen/README.md

 relative: boolean # default = true
 ```

-The section's `top` and `bottom` are both formatted the same, and describe the center line's top and bottom intersections, respectively.
+The `top` and `bottom` fields in each glue's section are both formatted the same, and describe the center line's top and bottom intersections, respectively.
 In a one-piece case, this means that we project a line from a left-side reference point (optionally rotated and translated), another from the right, and converge them to where they meet.
 Split designs can specify `right` as a single number to mean the x coordinate where the side should be "cut off".
 The `relative` flag means that the `shift` is interpreted in layout size units instead of mms (see below).